-Date incident received by Radiology School Faculty
+Date incident received by Radiology School Faculty:

-• :

 Student Name:

 Date Reported: Date of Event:

-Mechanism by which report of event was received: : Student CI Manager/Supervisor
+Mechanism by which report of event was received: Student □ CI □ Manager/Supervisor

 Brief Description of Incident:

-Program Official's Comments and/or Suggested Are eas of Improvement:
+Program Official's Comments and/or Suggested Areas o f Improvement:

-Actions taken: □ Incident has been reviewed and addressed with applicational education has been provided to all involutional • •
+Actions taken: Incident has been reviewed and addressed with approvided to all involved and addressed to all involved. • mbers

-Resolution of Incident: □ Resolved, no further follow-up required □ Resolved after further follow-up ☐ Unresolved, further follow-up required
+Resolution of Incident: Resolved, no further follow-up required Resolved after further follow-up □ Unresolved, further 1 follow-up required

-Student Acknowledgement By signing below, I acknowledge that I have been inf improvement, and any resulting Disciplinary Action (incident stated above. · · · · · · · · · · · · · · · · · · ·
+Student Acknowledgement By signing below, I acknowledge that I have been inforn improvement, and any resulting Disciplinary Action (for incident stated above. -

 Student Name (print):

 Student Signature: Date:

 Program Official (print):

+Program Official Signature: Date: